SUP Landing Page

 If you are applying for any one or more of the permits or licenses listed above (native invertebrate, threatened and endangered plant, wildlife, NARS special use), you will be issued one permit that covers all of these activities and these activities only.
 You may require an additional permit or license depending on the locations and types of activities (for example, Forest Reserves and State Parks access).
 Please review Forestry and Wildlife’s Permits and Guidelines page to learn about other Forestry & Wildlife permits and non-DOFAW permits that may be required and related contact information.
 It is your responsibility to ensure that all applicable permits are held prior to the commencement of regulated activities.
 Each area has its own processes, review times, fees, and requirements and, as regulations or procedures may change, it is best to contact the respective offices to answer specific questions.

-Can I make a change to an application that has been submitted?
+Can I make a change to an application after it has been submitted?

-Yes.
-Please click on Create an Application, log in, and select Revise to make revisions to an application.
-If you have been contacted by a Forestry & Wildlife representative regarding a submitted application, we encourage you to notify them directly of any changes that you intend to make.
+No. If you have been contacted by a Forestry & Wildlife representative regarding a submitted application, we encourage you to notify them directly of any changes that you need to make.
 For example, if you wish to include or change the persons named on your application, please notify your Forestry & Wildlife point of contact and they will instruct you as to what may be required.
 For research assistants that are handling threatened and endangered or other protected species, additional information may be required.

 What if I need to make a change to a permit that has been issued?